-aipains
+ai pai ito

-Asset Holdings Ca Carparks: 142
+Asset Holdings Carparks: 142

-Desired Level of Service Statement • Parking spaces are maintained for the purpose of parking, are clean, and have a safe surface finish.
+Desired Level of Service Statement Parking spaces are maintained for the purpose of parking, are clean, and have a safe surface finish.

-Available Data • database.
+Available Data Asset data stored in end of year financial Fair Value asset database.
+Asset Data: pavement type, ancillary items, condition rating, and Fair Value calculations.

 Last Condition Survey an A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 In 2020, 100% of car park assets were inspected.

-General Assessment Cc ondition Rating % Assets (m2) \$CRC
+General Assessment Co ondition Rating % Assets (m2) \$CRC

 of Condition 1 Near Perfect 23 \$5,621,184

 2 Good 45 \$11,248,682

 3 Satisfactory 28 \$6,843,002

 4 Very Poor 4 \$1,010,078

 5 Unserviceable 0 \$0

-Total 100 \$24,722,946 Main Findings • On street Car parks are currently evaluated as a road pavement with low traffic.
+Total 100 \$24,722,946 Main Findings pavement with low based on environ Carparks manage consolidated and Asset Team.
+Components with condition assessed.
+A portion of asset annually as part of inspections assist renewal programm.
+Massets based of each condition state. pavement with low traffic.
 Deterioration is predominately based on environmental variables.
 Carparks managed across various teams have been consolidated and are now managed by Council's Civil Asset Team.
 Components within carparks have all been inventoried and condition assessed individually.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on the square meter area of the car park in each condition state. \$CRC based on actual replacement value of all components in each carpark in that condition state.
-Future Actions • carpark. evel of service for take annual condi
+These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on the square meter area of the car park in each condition state.
+Future Actions Continue to maintain the existing assets.
+Develop desired level of service for each hierarchy of carpark.
+Continue to undertake annual condition inspections of 20% of car park assets.